Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Till iniquity was found in you (discovered or revealed).

-If this “promised land” is the Garden of Eden, what about the four rivers described in Genesis?
+If the “promised land” is the Garden of Eden, what about the four rivers described in Genesis?

 According to the statements from a Rabbi on [https://www.chabad.org/parshah/article_cdo/aid/3082157/jewish/Where-Are-the-Four-Rivers-that-Come-from-Eden.htm], he makes some interesting statements that suggest the four rivers are the Euphrates, the Tigris, the Nile, and the Blue Nile (all of which would be close to the border of the promised land given to Abraham).